Set up encryption in Office 365 Enterprise

 ||As an Office 365 administrator, you can control your organization's encryption keys and then configure Office 365 to use them to encrypt your data at rest in Microsoft's data centers.

-Customer Key for Office 365 FAQ
+Service encryption with Customer Key in Office 365

 |People are communicating via email (Exchange Online)

 ||As an Exchange Online administrator, you have several options for configuring email encryption.
 These include:

 Using Office 365 message encryption (OME) with Azure Rights Management (Azure RMS) to enable people to send encrypted messages inside or outside your organization

 Using S/MIME for message signing and encryption to encrypt and digitally sign email messages

 Using TLS to set up connectors for secure mail flow with another organization

 |Files are accessed from team sites or document libraries (OneDrive for Business or SharePoint Online)